This post was originally published in 2017 and updated in 2021.

 Healthcare consumerism is the foundation of successful RBP plans

-To successfully implement RBP, employee education and assistance is essential.
+To successfully implement RBP, employee education and assistance are essential.
 The challenge lies in explaining why employees should adopt RBP and keeping it top-of-mind for every single healthcare decision throughout the year.

 Unfortunately, our current healthcare system isn’t structured in a way that supports smart healthcare choices.
 Without assistance, patients can feel powerless about the costs of a single mistake.
 Online transparency tools are tough to navigate, and when the experience is separate from comparing providers and making appointments, it often proves too much to juggle.
 This type of confusion only generates more questions for HR.